vanishs/kmgif/readme.md

     - The program will capture a screenshot whenever you press any key, click the mouse, or scroll the mouse wheel.
     - Press `F10` again to stop recording.

-4. **Save the WebP**:
+4. **Save the GIF**:
-    - Once you stop recording, the program will compile all screenshots into a `output.webp` file.
+    - Once you stop recording, the program will compile all screenshots into a `output.gif` file.

 ## Cleanup

-The program automatically removes temporary screenshot files after creating the WebP.
+The program automatically removes temporary screenshot files after creating the GIF.

 ## Example Usage

 You can use this program to:
 - Record tutorials or demos without unnecessary frames.
 - Capture key moments during a live presentation or demonstration.
-- Create instructional WebPs for software, games, or other applications.
+- Create instructional GIFs for software, games, or other applications.

 ## Notes

 - The program saves screenshots in the same directory as the script.
-- The output WebP file (`output.webp`) is created in the current directory.
+- The output GIF file (`output.gif`) is created in the current directory.

 ## License